 Geographic Information Systems

-Hamilton has a site license for ESRI's ArcGIS software, which means that it is available in the public labs and on faculty office/lab computers.
-We have ArcGIS 10.3 with all extensions and a number of other products, such as ArcGIS Pro, Community Analyst, Business Analyst and CityEngine.
-We also have a site license for ENVI, which is an application for processing and analyzing geospatial imagery.
-Please contact DIS (x5347) for installation of this software and ITSS (x4877) for assistance with its use.
+Hamilton has a site license for ESRI’s ArcGIS software, which means that it is available in the public labs and on faculty office/lab computers.
+We have ArcGIS 10.6 (Advanced) with all extensions and a number of other products, such as ArcGIS Pro, Community Analyst, Business Analyst and CityEngine.
+We also have an academic license for Global Mapper, which is an application for processing and analyzing geospatial imagery.
+Please contact DIS (859-5347) for installation of this software and R&ID (859-4735) for assistance with its use.

 Other GIS tools which you are free to explore on your own include: